kenmo-pb/purebasic/README.md

     Monokai, copyright by Wimer Hazenberg (https://monokai.nl)

 The Monokai scheme is free to use provided that the above copyright notice and link to the author website are included in any work using the scheme.

+## Solarized Themes

+- [`PureBasicIDE/Preferences.pb`][SolarizedThemes]

+The PureBasic IDE uses the Solarized Light and Dark color schemes, created by [Ethan Schoonover].

+    Solarized, copyright by Ethan Schoonover (https://github.com/altercation/solarized)

+The Solarized scheme is free to use provided that the above copyright notice and link to the author website are included in any work using the scheme.

 ## Silk Icon Set